-Each year, the Compensation Committee reviews the compensation data and pay practices of a custom group of peer companies, in combination with industry-specific compensation survey data, to develop a subjective representation of the "competitive market" with respect to current executive compensation levels and related policies and practices.
-The Compensation Committee then evaluates how our pay practices and our Named Executive Officers' compensation levels compare to the competitive market.
+Each year, the Compensation Committee reviews the compensation decisions of a custom group of peer companies, in combination with industryspecific compensation survey data, to develop a subjective representation of the "competitive market" with respect to current executive compensation levels and related policies and practices.
+The Compensation Committee then evaluates how our pay practices and our Named Executive Officers' compensation levels compared to the competitive market.
 As part of this evaluation, the Compensation Committee also reviews the performance measures and related performance target levels generally used within the competitive market to reward performance.
+The Compensation Committee believes that it appropriately sets the compensation of our Named Executive Officers taking into account the practices of our peers and industry best practices.